amaliejvik/it1901-project-pacman/pacMan-application/README.md

 ## Testing

-The group's approach to testing of the application can be read about in detail [here](/pacMan-application/docs/testing/README.md).
+The group's approach to testing of the application can be read about in detail under [testing](/pacMan-application/docs/testing/README.md) in docs.

 ## Current versions of software